 In 2008, we entered into an agreement with SNC to design and manufacture 18 next-generation satellites.
 SNC has limited experience in acting as prime contractor for complete satellite systems and has experienced significant delays in completing the next-generation satellites from the original completion schedule.
 In 2009, we entered into a commercial launch services agreement with SpaceX to provide launch services using multiple SpaceX Falcon 1e launch vehicles for the carriage into low-Earth orbit of our next-generation satellites being constructed by SNC.
 In December, 2012 we entered into new agreements with SpaceX where the satellites will be launched using an upgraded Falcon 9 launch vehicle that is currently under development instead of the Falcon 1e.
-SpaceX has a limited operating history and limited financial resources.
-While the Falcon 9 rocket has now flown a number of successful missions, SpaceX is working to employ a new version of the Falcon 9 launcher with several modifications.
-These modifications must be tested and qualified before the new version is ready for flight, which could expose us to delay, greater risk of launch failure or the need to utilize an alternate launch services provider, which could substantially increase our launch costs.
+SpaceX has a limited operating history and undetermined financial resources as a privately held company.
+While the Falcon 9 rocket has now flown a number of successful missions, SpaceX has employed a new version of the Falcon 9 launcher with several modifications.
 Our reliance on these suppliers for their services involves significant risks and uncertainties, including whether our suppliers will provide an adequate supply of required components of sufficient quality, will charge the agreed upon prices or will perform their obligations on a timely basis.
 If any of our suppliers becomes financially unstable, we may have to find a new supplier.
 There are a limited number of suppliers for communication satellite components and related services and the lead-time required to qualify a new supplier may take several months.
 There are only a limited number of suppliers to launch our satellites.
-There is no assurance that a new supplier will be found on a timely basis, or at all, if any one of our suppliers ceases to supply the
+There is no assurance that a new supplier will be found on a timely basis, or at all, if any one of our suppliers ceases to supply their services for our satellites or cease to provide launch services.